 If you have one or two GSDs and want to get out and have a lot of fun, if you can find a Sacco Cart or Cart made the same way, the dogs are easy to train to pull it and they will love running in front of one!
 Just be sure to use the correct type of harness and make sure your brakes are working on your cart before you take off down the trail.....and your feet?
 Many times I used mine like Fred Flinstone cartoons!

-I actually designed a Multipurpose Harness for my Sacco Cart.
+I designed my Multipurpose Harness from necessity.
 I had gone out on the first day for a ride.
 I hooked my two Labrador Retrievers in.
 Each of the Labs were wearing a "D" type Harness.....and when I whistled for them to pull, they jumped right out of their "D" Style Harnesses.
 There I was sitting in the Cart, with two harnesses swinging on the shafts.
 I whistled and the dogs came right back.
 I went into the house and down to my Sewing Machine.
 I am a Harness Maker by trade and was at the time.
 I knew right away, or thought of it on the way down the stairs, the type harness I wanted to make.

 When I designed my Multipurpose Harness, there was NOTHING LIKE IT on the market at the time.
 I designed it so that the harness front was like the old tested and true, hundred of years used, Siwash Harness.
 I also designed the harness so that my Labs could pull a boat in the lake near our home.
 I wanted the snap on top just in case they might become hung up on anything under water.
 I also wanted it to be able to pull a sled or rig or scooter as well as anything with four wheels and shafts.
 This type harness has worked very well for us for many years now.....as well as for satisfied customers.

 Dog Scooters (Dog Scootering or Dog Scooter Joring Scooterjouring and or Kick Bikes or Kickbike)